ericroberts/percentable/README.md

 Hey, I only wrote this in a night.
 Happy to accept contributions from others!

+### Your math is totally wrong and you are an idiot.

+That's not a question.
+I've had a fair bit of discussion with the fine folks at [Boltmade](http://www.boltmade.com) about how it should behave, and the examples you see above are what we settled on.
+If you would like to propose a change, the best way would be to edit the README to show examples for how you would like it to act.
+You can also submit a pull request that changes the code, but if you submit the README first we can have a discussion about whether or not it makes sense.
+I'm not totally sold on the current implementation and would be happy to discuss changes.

 ## Contributing

 1. Fork it ( https://github.com/ericroberts/percentable/fork )